arrow

 How diverse and inclusive is the University of Warwick?

-In the top 100 of our social inclusion index overall (92nd), the university admits relatively low numbers from non-selective state schools (62 per cent, 105th).
-Less than one third of students are the first in their family to go to university (also 105th).
-The Warwick Scholars programme supports students from the region to apply for a place in one of the university’s initiatives to widen participation.
-Foundation years are offered on Warwick Business School courses, open to eligible applicants who lack the grades to enter a three-year undergraduate degree.
+The Warwick Scholars programme supports students from the region to apply, and foundation years are offered on Warwick Business School courses, open to eligible applicants who lack the grades to enter a three-year undergraduate degree.

 Everything you need to know about scholarships and bursaries at the University of Warwick

-The Warwick Bursary — paid to about 900 UK first-years in 2024 — is awarded on a sliding scale from £1,000 to £2,000 a year to students with household incomes under £35,000.
-Students who meet further criteria can receive an extra £1,000 a year.
-Merit-based music and sport scholarships are also offered.
+The Warwick Bursary is awarded on a sliding scale from £500 to £2,500 a year to students with household incomes under £42,875.

 Need to know